turboderp/exllama/README.md

 **2023-05-16**: Reworked the way act-order models are handled.
 Rows are now shuffled at load time so zeros and scales can be scanned sequentially.
 Left-hand side of the matmul is shuffled column-wise accordingly.
 Performance cost for act-order is quite small now.

+**2023-05-16**: Removed the need to specify groupsize.

+**2023-05-17**: Tested 32g models (30B weights take up a bit too much space still to work on 24 GB of VRAM with full context.)
+Added error handling to C++/CUDA parts.